ocean-transport/science-together/README.md

 #### Feature wishlist
 - Reproducible Processing Pipeline.
 - Compute only when necessary.
+Basically we need two types of triggers that lead to a recomputation of any target:
+  - Data based triggers: E.g. if a target store is not available (or doesnt fulfil some quality control) it needs to be regenerated.
+  - If anything in the code that produces the target store is changed it needs to get reproduced.
+Ideally this would detect any imported modules, and check these for changes too.
+If that is not possible we need to somehow prohibit imports...
 - 'CI for data' - run automated checks on the data produced.
 - Easily reproduce an older stage of the pipeline, e.g. for debugging.
 - Agnostic to the choice of cloud storage/compute used.